k2-fsa/icefall/docs/source/recipes/librispeech/lstm_pruned_stateless_transducer.rst

 The transducer model consists of 3 parts:

-  - Encoder, a.k.a, transcriber.
+  - Encoder, a.k.a, the transcription network.
 We use an LSTM model
-  - Decoder, a.k.a, predictor.
-We use a model consisting of ``nn.Embedding`` and ``nn.Conv1d``
+  - Decoder, a.k.a, the prediction network.
+We use a stateless model consisting of ``nn.Embedding`` and ``nn.Conv1d``
   - Joiner, a.k.a, the joint network.

 .. caution::